Koa Moana 24: Meet the Wrecker Operator, Corporal Simonelli

-Tactical vehicles assigned to Combat Logistics Battalion 13, Combat Logistics Regiment 17, 1st Marine Logistics Group, are staged in preparation to be transported to the Malakal Port during exercise Koa Moana 24’ gear and equipment onload port operations in support of Valiant Shield 24 retrograde at Koror, Palau, July 21, 2024.
-(U.S. Marine Corps photo by Sgt.
+U.S. Marine Corps Cpl.
+Dominic Simonelli, a vehicle recovery operator with Combat Logistics Battalion 13, Combat Logistics Regiment 17, 1st Marine Logistics Group, discusses daily operations as a vehicle recovery operator during exercise Koa Moana 24’s gear and equipment onload port operations in support of Valiant Shield 24 retrograde at Koror, Palau, July 21, 2024.
+(U.S. Marine Corps video by Sgt.
 Nello Miele)

+This video contains music from a USMC enterprise licensed asset from De Wolfe: Cigarettes And Booze _ 60 Sec Vers._RMCD 2016_21 Justin Myers and Hywel Maggs_Rouge Music Ltd.

 |Date Taken: